 3. Create a new project

 Go to the Projects section and click + New project.
 There are three project types to choose from, depending on how you plan to work: Time & Materials, Fixed Fee, and Non-Billable.

-Here, you can also assign other team members to the project, add new or existing tasks, set up the project’s hourly rates, and create a budget.
+Here, you can also assign other teammates to the project, add new or existing tasks, set up the project’s billable rates, and create a budget.
 Once you save the project, it’ll have its very own analysis page to help you track its progress.

 4. Add a new task